shawnz303/policies/source/sections/11-incident_response_policy.md

   * A data breach accomplished by an internal or external entity.
   * A Denial-of-Service (DoS) attack causing a critical service to become unreachable.

-Datica employees must report any unauthorized or suspicious activity seen on production systems or associated with related communication systems (such as email or Slack).
+Iono Health employees must report any unauthorized or suspicious activity seen on production systems or associated with related communication systems (such as email or Slack).
 In practice this means keeping an eye out for security events, and letting the Security Officer know about any observed precursors or indications as soon as they are discovered.

 ### 11.2.1 Identification Phase

-1. Immediately upon observation Datica members report suspected and known Events, Precursors, Indications, and Incidents in one of the following ways:
+1. Immediately upon observation Iono Health members report suspected and known Events, Precursors, Indications, and Incidents in one of the following ways:
    1. Direct report to management, the Security Officer, Privacy Officer, or other;
    2. Email;
    3. Phone call;
-   4. Online incident response form located [here](https://docs.google.com/a/catalyze.io/forms/d/1Hn4di9Jdw5JT8vISMh6tVUnh94VpeHucell7Ca4fKTo/viewform);
-   5. Secure Chat.
+   4. Secure Chat.
-   6. Anonymously through workforce members desired channels.
+   5. Anonymously through workforce members desired channels.
 2. The individual receiving the report facilitates completion of an [Incident Identification form](sections/IH-Identification.pdf) and notifies the Security Officer (if not already done).
 3. The Security Officer determines if the issue is an Event, Precursor, Indication, or Incident.
    1. If the issue is an event, indication, or precursor the Security Officer forwards it to the appropriate resource for resolution.